 “The Panel has clearly upheld our findings that the Russian authorities brazenly and illegally manipulated the Moscow Laboratory data in an effort to cover up an institutionalized doping scheme,” World Anti-Doping Agency President Witold Bańka said in a statement following the Court of Arbitration for Sport’s 2020 ruling on the case.
 “In the face of continual resistance and denial from Russia, we clearly proved our case, in accordance with due process.”

-Russia also can’t be represented as a country at the 2022 World Cup or the 2022 Winter Olympics, which are set to take place before the ban is lifted in December 2022.
+Russia also can’t be represented as a country at the 2022 World Cup, which is set to take place before the ban is lifted in December 2022.